|Position Title||Postdoctoral Scholar|

 |Qualifications and Experience||

-Experience and interest in social and biological/health sciences research.
+Experience and interest in population health and research.

 |Equal Opportunity Employer||

-Additionally, three letters of recommendation are required from current faculty members with direct knowledge of your current research and training.
-These letters must also be emailed directly to Michelle Collins (email@example.com).
+Additionally, three letters of recommendation are required from faculty members with direct knowledge of your prior research and training.
+A letter of endorsement from a

-All materials including the supplementary application package, letters of recommendation, letters of endorsement, and your application submission through the UNC HR website are due no later than Monday, December 2, 2019 by 5:00 pm EST.
+All materials including the supplementary application package, letters of recommendation and endorsement, and your submission through the UNC HR website are due no later than December 5, 2020.

 |Special Physical and Mental Requirements|